by Matt Slick

 - Jude 16, "These are grumblers, finding fault, following after their own lusts; they speak arrogantly, flattering people for the sake of gaining an advantage."

 Christianity is not arrogant.
 It teaches humility and love towards others.
 It denies having even the intention of any arrogance.
 Saying that Jesus is the only way does not mean it is arrogance.
 We are simply repeating and proclaiming what Christ Himself has said.
-So, anyone who would say Christianity is arrogant is saying that Jesus is arrogant and in the process denying who He claimed to be.
+So, anyone who would say that Christianity is arrogant is saying that Jesus is arrogant and in the process denying who He claimed to be.